nwg-piotr/nwg-shell-config/README.md

 Hint: use the nwg-lock command system-wide (well, wlroots only) to lock screen with the locker and background defined in this tab.

+Safety: for the media player buttons to work with gtklock, we use the `--no-input-inhibit` argument.
+If safety is more important to you than appearance, consider using swaylock.

 ## Desktop styles

 Every preset is bound to its own [nwg-panel](https://github.com/nwg-piotr/nwg-panel) config file and css style sheet.